The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions

 The proof of Theorem \ref{thm1.2} {relies heavily on} the non-degenerancy of $w$ and the delicate energy estimates of $e_F(a)$ as well.
-As mentioned in \cite[Remark 2.2]{Lewin}, the {method} of \cite{Lewin} can be used to derive the convergence of (\ref{I:con:a}) in an $L^2$ sense for the general cases where the trapping potentials attain their minimum at the origin and behaving at least quadratically at zero and at infinity as well, for instance the quartic-quadratic potential $V (x) = |x|^2 + k|x|^4$ for $k \ge 0$. {Compared with the results in \cite{Lewin}, it is interesting to remark that} our Theorem \ref{thm1.2} holds in the $L^\infty$ sense and is applicable to more general trapping potentials attaining their minimum at the origin and behaving only at least quadratically at infinity, for instance the quartic-quadratic potential $V (x) = |x|^2 + k|x|^q$ for $k \ge 0$ and $q>0$.
+As mentioned in \cite[Remark 2.2]{Lewin}, the {method} of \cite{Lewin} can be used to derive the convergence of (\ref{I:con:a}) in an $L^2$ sense for the general cases where the trapping potentials attain their minimum at the origin and behave at least quadratically {both at zero and infinity}, for instance the quartic-quadratic potential $V (x) = |x|^2 + k|x|^4$ for $k \ge 0$. {Compared with those obtained in \cite{Lewin}, we remark that} our Theorem \ref{thm1.2} holds in the $L^\infty$ sense and is applicable to more general cases where trapping potentials attain their minimum at the origin and behave at least quadratically only at infinity, for instance the general potential $V (x) =|x|^2 + k|x|^q$ for $k \ge 0$ and $q>0$.

-{Finally, we consider a more refined limit behavior of minimizers for $e_F(a)$ as $a \nearrow a^*$ when $V(x)=|x|^2$ and $0<\Omega<\Omega^*$ is fixed. {In this case, it is not difficult to see that $\Omega^*=2$.} Based on the $L^\infty-$uniform convergence of Theorem \ref{thm1.2}, we shall show the following {\em nonexistence of vortices} for $e_F(a)$ confined in the harmonic trap. }
+{Finally, we consider a more refined limit behavior of minimizers for $e_F(a)$ as $a \nearrow a^*$, in the case where $V(x)=|x|^2$ and $0<\Omega<\Omega^*$ is fixed. {In this case, recall from (\ref{omega-1}) that $\Omega^*=2$.} Based on the $L^\infty-$uniform convergence of Theorem \ref{thm1.2}, we shall show the following {\em nonexistence of vortices} for $e_F(a)$ confined in the harmonic trap. }

-where $\theta_a\in [0,2\pi)$ is chosen properly as in (\ref{I:con:a}), and $x_a\in\R^2$ is the global maximal point of $|u_a|$.
-Here $\hat{R}_a$ and $ I_a $ are real-valued functions in $H^1(\R^2)$.
-By further making full use of the non-degeneracy of $w$, together with the theory of linearized operators, {we shall derive the refined quantitative estimates of $\hat{R}_a$ and $ I_a $ as $a \nearrow a^*$ in Sections 4 and 5.} {Following these refined estimates we are able to show that the imaginary part $I_a$ vanishes provided that $a^*-a$ is a sufficiently small positive number.
-More precisely, we shall prove the following main result of the present paper.}

 \begin{thm} Suppose $V(x)=|x|^2$ and $0<\Omega<\Omega^*=2$.
-Then, up to the phase rotation, all minimizers of $e_F(a)$ are real-valued, unique and free of vortices as $a$ is sufficiently close to $a^*$ from below. \end{thm}
+Then, up to a constant phase, all minimizers of $e_F(a)$ are real-valued, unique and free of vortices as $a$ is sufficiently close to $a^*$ from below. \end{thm}